Spring Conference on Correctional Health Care 2016

 Describe current legal, ethical and administrative issues and ways to prevent potential problems that arise in correctional settings

 Employ new practices for the treatment of major health care issues in order to better manage common medical, nursing, dental and mental health problems found in correctional settings

 Express increased understanding of common correctional health care issues by exchanging ideas with colleagues about new developments in specialty areas

-This meeting will offer up to 27 hours of continuing education credit, which includes preconference seminars.
+This meeting will offer up to 26.75 hours of continuing education credit: 12.75 for the conference and 14.0 for the preconference seminars.

 ALERT: NCCHC has received reports that unauthorized companies may pose as the official housing vendors for the Spring Conference.
 These companies are not affiliated with NCCHC.
 For your own protection, please exercise caution when making hotel and travel arrangements with such entities.
-NCCHC only guarantees hotel room rate, availability, benefits and protection for reservations made through the Hyatt Regency Atlanta.
-If you choose to book with a vendor not endorsed by NCCHC, please verify its credentials first and independently confirm that your reservations have been made and will be honored by directly contacting your chosen hotel.
+NCCHC only guarantees hotel room rate, availability, benefits and protection for reservations made through the Gaylord Opryland Resort.
+If you choose to book with an unauthorized vendor, please verify its credentials first and independently confirm that your reservations have been made and will be honored by directly contacting your chosen hotel.

 NCCHC PRESENTER GUIDELINES

 Your presentation for the National Commission on Correctional Health Care is one of the most important means of exchanging information among correctional health care professionals.
 These guidelines will help make your presentation as effective as possible.